rstudio/bslib/tools/README.md

 ```

 **Warning:** Upgrading to a new major version of Bootstrap won't be as simple as running this R script.
 We'll cross that bridge when we get there.
+Note that after upgrading Bootstrap, you should generate the precompiled CSS files by running the precompile-css.R script in this directory.
+(Eventually this step should be added to the Bootstrap upgrade script.)

 ## Local fonts